 Ben: Typically using an agent costs a home buyer absolutely nothing; the services are free to the buyer because the buyers’ agent is paid from the sellers’ proceeds per the listing agreement.
-In some states there may be an agent fee that is not covered from the sellers cut of the sale.
+In some states, there may be an agent fee that is not covered by the seller’s cut of the sale.

 MMI: Any other thoughts about finding a realtor?
 Any final advice?